nikolap/reframe-utils/README.md

 		(assoc db :active-page page)))
 ```

-Note for the following event/handler utilities you can do crazy stuff like this which lets you update/change values of nested keywords
+Unless specified otherwise, event/handler utilities you can do crazy stuff like this which lets you update/change values of nested keywords
 ```clojure
 (reg-set-event :set-deep-deep-value [:deep :super-deep :super-duper-deep]) ;; Equivalent to